Elenalalala/web_scraping_hackathon/README.md

 - Dynamic frontend interface that supports viewing on computer and phone screen sizes
 - Frontend implementation of user login

-## How to use.
-- Enter login details.
-For example: Login (User1); Password (User123)
-- Pick a stock from the dropdown menu at the top of the navigation bar
-- Pick a second stock that is within the same industry as the first stock
-- Understand the key metrics that are being used by professional investors for the industry and compare between stocks
-- Pick additional stocks as desired, or remove stocks as required

 ## How to run the code locally.
 After git cloning this repository, complete the following steps: